ibm-js/deliteful/docs/list/List.md

 begins with the letters will get the focus.

 When the `selectionMode` of a List is `"multiple"`, its `aria-multiselectable` attribute is set to `"true"`.
-When an item is selected in such a list, its `aria-selected` attribute is set to the value `"true"`.
+When an item is selected in a list, its `aria-selected` attribute is set to the value `"true"`.

+#### listbox role

+When using the `listbox` role, the List widget behave as previously described for the `grid` role, with the following differences:

+* The list cannot have a `selectionMode` of `"none"`.
+If the selectionMode is `none` when setting the `isAriaListbox` property to `true`, it is automatically set to `"single"`;
+* The item and category renderers should not be actionable, and there is no way to enter actionable mode by pressing the ENTER or F2 keys;
+* If the list is categorized, the category headers are not focusable.

 ### Globalization